jpbruckler/session-notes/docs/Compendium/Geography/Cragmaw Hideout.md

 The Cragmaw raiders stationed in the hideout use this area as a common room and barracks.

->[!info]
+!!! info
->This large cave is divided in half by a ten-foot-high escarpment.
+    This large cave is divided in half by a ten-foot-high escarpment.
 A steep natural staircase leads from the lower portion to the upper ledge.
 The air is hazy with the smoke of a cooking fire, and pungent from the smell of poorly cured hides and unwashed goblins.

 Six [[13.monsters#Goblin|goblins]] inhabit this den, and one of them is a leader with 12 hit points.
 The five ordinary goblins tend the cooking fire in the lower (northern) part of the cave near the entrance passage, while the leader rests in the upper (southern) part of the cave.